AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Experiments

 {\textbf{Evaluation Metrics.}} We use three popular metrics including achievable segmentation accuracy (ASA), boundary recall (BR) and boundary precision (BP) to evaluate the performance of superpixel.
 ASA score studies the upper bound on the achievable segmentation accuracy using superpixel as pre-processing step, while BR and BP focus on accessing how well the superpixel model could identify the semantic boundaries.
 The higher value of these metrics indicates better superpixel segmentation performance.
-More detailed description and analysis for these three metrics could be found in~\cite{SP_evaluation}.